MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/govern-on-premises-groups.md

  [Microsoft Entra Provisioning Agent gMSA PowerShell cmdlets](how-to-gmsa-cmdlets.md#grant-permissions-to-a-specific-domain)

  - The provisioning agent must be able to communicate with one or more domain controllers on ports TCP/389 (LDAP) and TCP/3268 (Global Catalog).
-     - Required for global catalog lookup to filter out invalid membership references
+     - Required for global catalog lookup to filter out invalid membership references.
- - Mircorosft Entra Connect with build version [2.2.8.0](../connect/reference-connect-version-history.md#2280) or later
+ - Mircorosft Entra Connect with build version [2.2.8.0](../connect/reference-connect-version-history.md#2280) or later.
-     - Required to support on-premises user membership synchronized using Microsoft Entra Connect
+     - Required to support on-premises user membership synchronized using Microsoft Entra Connect.
-     - Required to synchronize AD:user:objectGUID to AAD:user:onPremisesObjectIdentifier
+     - Required to synchronize AD:user:objectGUID to AAD:user:onPremisesObjectIdentifier.

 ## Supported groups
 For this scenario, only the following groups are supported:
   - only cloud created [Security groups](../../../fundamentals/concept-learn-about-groups.md#group-types) are supported
-  - these groups can have assigned or dynamic membership.
+  - these groups can have assigned or dynamic membership
-  - these groups can only contain on-premises synchronized users and / or cloud created security groups.
+  - these groups can only contain on-premises synchronized users and / or cloud created security groups
-  - the on-premises user accounts that are synchronized and are members of this cloud created security group, can be from the same domain or cross-domain, but they all must be from the same forest.
+  - the on-premises user accounts that are synchronized and are members of this cloud created security group, can be from the same domain or cross-domain, but they all must be from the same forest
   - these groups are written back with the AD groups scope of [universal](/windows-server/identity/ad-ds/manage/understand-security-groups#group-scope).
-Your on-premises environment must support the universal group scope.
+Your on-premises environment must support the universal group scope
-  - groups that are larger than 50,000 members aren't supported.
+  - groups that are larger than 50,000 members aren't supported
   - each direct child nested group counts as one member in the referencing group